Alma Learetta Tyson, Esq.

 I have always been interested in history, literature, and the beauty of language.
 I wanted to become a member of the profession that had advance the cause of civil rights.
 At an early age, I was impressed by the eloquence, persistence, and effectiveness of a United States Attorney in Chicago, who brought corrupt judges and attorneys to justice.
 I was impressed that the law allowed reasonable people to disagree but resolve still their differences.
 I was impressed with lawyers who argued against discrimination and for social change.
 I marveled at the eloquence of Barbara Jordan and watched in disbelief when a President of the United States was pressured at of office.
 I wanted to apart of that process.

 Upon leaving the federal government, I passed the Wisconsin and then the Illinois Bar Examinations and started practicing law.
-For the past twenty years, I have represented clients in juvenile, criminal, probate, traffic, chancery, divorce, civil, bankruptcy, federal and state appellate courts.
-I narrowed my practice to civil law to ensure I would keep current in three practices areas, probate, family law and real estate.
-These areas often overlap, and one client may need of legal services in each of these areas.
-If they are, I stand ready to assist them.
+For the past twenty years, I have represented clients in juvenile, criminal [ felonies and misdeamnors], probate, traffic, chancery, divorce, civil, bankruptcy, federal and state appellate courts.
+I narrowed my practice to civil law to three practices areas, probate, family law and real estate.
+These areas often overlap, in some instances, I have provided legal representation to a client who had work to be done in each of these areas.